 - Well Diagnostics: November 19th, 10 – 12 pm and 1 – 3 pm

 - Water Conservation: December 10th, 8 am – 12:30 pm

-For more information, download the Course Flyer and Registration Form here.
+For more information, visit the CRWA website, and download the Course Flyer and Registration Form here.

 Watershed Ambassador Program for Local Policymakers